Italy - Factors to watch on May 25

 The Italian government would consider “a direct public intervention” in Borsa Italiana if the London Stock Exchange opted for the sale of the Milan bourse as part of its takeover of Refinitiv, Prime Minister Giuseppe Conte was quoted as saying by Milano Finanza on Saturday.

 “Digital Business Tech Forum” starts (1000 GMT), ends on May 26.
-Expected attendees include Oracle Italian unit Country Manager Fabio Spoletini, Enel Italian unit Director Carlo Tamburi, Open Fiber CEO Elisabetta Ripa, Industry Vice Minister Stefano Buffagni, illycaffe CEO Massimiliano Pogliani, Infratel CEO Marco Bellezza, Cabinet ‘control room Benessere Italia’ Vice President Andrea Battistoni, Agriculture Minister Undersecretary Giuseppe L’Abbate.
+Expected attendees include Oracle Italian unit Country Manager Fabio Spoletini, Enel Italian unit Director Carlo Tamburi, Open Fiber CEO Elisabetta Ripa, Industry Vice Minister Stefano Buffagni, Illycaffe CEO Massimiliano Pogliani, Infratel CEO Marco Bellezza, Cabinet official Andrea Battistoni, Agriculture Minister Undersecretary Giuseppe L’Abbate.

 Nielsen holds press webinar on “Advertising in the first quarter of 2020: through the crisis with an eye to the future” with UPA President Lorenzo Sassoli de Bianchi (0930 GMT).